Reverse Mortgage Myths And Misconceptions

 That’s TRUE: those benefits are generally unaffected by a reverse mortgage.

 Government entitlement programs such as Social Security and Medicare are not affected by a reverse mortgage—however, need-based programs such as Medicaid may be.
 To stay eligible for Medicaid, you’d need to manage how much you take from the reverse mortgage per month to ensure you don’t exceed Medicaid limits.
-Consult a qualified financial advisor to learn how a reverse mortgage may impact your eligibility for some government benefits.
+Consult a qualified financial advisor or appropriate government agency to learn how a reverse mortgage may impact your eligibility for some government benefits.

 Will I have to pay taxes on the reverse mortgage?